osoc16/webinterface-fedict/setup.md

 The important changes we've made in the config.json are the type and settings of the datasource.

 More information on: https://www.npmjs.com/package/ldf-server.

+## Start the server

+After creating a configuration file, execute ``ldf-server config.json 5000 4 ``
+Here, 5000 is the HTTP port on which the server will listen, and 4 the number of worker processes.

+Now visit http://localhost:5000/ in your browser.

 # Configure the ldf-client